PhoqueEberlue/dahl/design-talk/topics/any-type.md

 The advantage of having a codelet by each type is that we can identify which codelet type take more time to run for example.
 (not convinced by my own argument?
 Note that nntile does that but with C++ template so they don't write it x times, whatever)

-Also we can define different implementation for the different types (may be useful if we can BLAS on matrix and vectors for example, coz I'm not sure it exists equivalent for blocks).
+Also we can define different implementation for the different types (may be useful if we can use BLAS on matrix and vectors for example, coz I'm not sure it exists equivalent for blocks).

 If we really want to merge down the implementations together however, we could use transform every data passed in the arguments as a vector,